jvde-github/AIS-catcher/README.md

 ## Accessing the AIS Web Viewer

-Once AIS-catcher is running, you can view your received AIS data through the web viewer.
+Press start in the Control section and ensure that it is running without errors (see the log).
+Once AIS-catcher is running, you can view your received AIS data through the aforementioned local web viewer.
 Access it by navigating to your Raspberry Pi's IP address on port 8100 (for example, `http://zerowh:8100`).
 The viewer provides a real-time display of AIS messages and vessel positions, allowing you to verify that your setup is working correctly.
+Another option is to have a quick view by choosing the Webviewer menu item in the Control pages.

 ![AIS Web Viewer](https://github.com/user-attachments/assets/d81ac931-81dc-43d4-aba3-b6de2641953f)